Get started with Firefox - An overview of the main features

 Add-ons are like apps that you install to add bells & whistles to Firefox.
 You can get add-ons that compare prices, check the weather, change the look of Firefox, listen to music, or even update your Facebook profile.
 To learn more about Add-ons and how to install them, see Find and install add-ons to add features to Firefox.

 Personas let you easily personalize Firefox's appearance.
 Try some on at getpersonas.com.

 Staying in Sync

 Firefox Sync lets you securely access your history, bookmarks, tabs and passwords across all of your devices.
-See How do I set up Firefox Sync? to learn more or just go straight to syncing your computers, your Android device or iPhone.
+See How do I set up Sync on my computer? to learn more or just go straight to syncing your computers, your Android device or iPhone.

 Staying up to date

 Keeping everything up-to-date is an important part of keeping Firefox and your computer running in top shape.
 And while Firefox is configured to automatically check for updates, you can check to see whether you have the latest version by going to the top of the Firefox windowthe menu bar, click on the menu, go over to the menu and select menu, and select .

 For Windows XP: At the top of the Firefox window, click on the menu and select .
 For more info, see Update Firefox to the latest version.

 Don’t forget to check to see if your plugins need to be updated.
 Out-of-date plugins can cause all sorts of problems.
 Go to Mozilla’s Plugin check now.